govinda898931/first_repo/README.md

 # first_repo
-First repository to practice git CLI
+First repository to practice git CLI using the Git Bash interface